mdevaluate/mdevaluate/doc/contribution.rst

 The name of the rst files can also be derived from the page URL.
 The rst files are placed in the ``doc`` directory of the repository.

-Extending the documentation can be done in various ways, e.g.
+Extending the documentation can be done in different ways, e.g.

 - Correct, clarify or extend existing sections
 - Add new sections about the general use of mdevaluate